robertzk/s3mpi/README.md

      this information on the local file system.

-  5. **Collaboration** in data science teams can be massively improved by using `s3store` and `s3read` to quickly pass data sets under investigations between R sessions. ("Hey can you send me the IDs of the customers that had a messed up leads record?")
-This completely eliminates the error-prone email / dropbox alternative.
+  5. **Collaboration** in data science teams can be massively improved by using `s3store` and `s3read` to quickly pass data sets under investigation between R sessions. ("Hey can you send me the IDs of the customers that had a messed up leads record?")
+This completely eliminates the error-prone email / dropbox alternative and leaves a paper trail since it is unlikely one would ever need to delete objects from S3.

-  6. Interfacing with **production environments** during background jobs, especially if a compatible [Ruby](https://github.com/robertzk/s3mpi-ruby) or [python](https://github.com/robertzk/s3mpy) API is written.
+  6. Interfacing with **production environments** during background jobs, especially if a compatible [Ruby](https://github.com/robertzk/s3mpi-ruby) or [Python](https://github.com/robertzk/s3mpy) API is written.
 This can be used to ask an engineer to pull data from a production console, "ruby s3store" or "python s3store" it, and seamlessly read it from the R console as an R object such as a list or a data.frame.
 This **narrows the gap between